-The side of the tail block that touches the guitar sides is curved.
+The side of the neck block that touches the guitar sides is curved.
 A clamping caul with matching curvature (illustrated) should be prepared from scrap wood and placed against the outer side seam.
-The side of the neck block that touches the guitar sides is flat, and can be glued up with a flat caul.
+The same caul will fit both the neck block and tailblock areas.